The Church of Jesus Christ of Latter-day Saints in Slovakia

 The Church of Jesus Christ of Latter-day Saints in Slovakia has been active since the 1920s.
 It remains relatively unknown to Slovak society.
 Mormon religious structures in Slovakia include 4 branches and one group.
-The number of people associated with Mormonism in Slovakia reaches several hundred, of whom a few dozen can be considered practicing members.
+The number of people associated with Mormonism in Slovakia reaches several hundred, of whom about 20-25% of total members are considered participating members.
 Slovakia holds a place in Mormon culture, including in the speeches and teachings of the leadership of this religious group.